 Before you read further, it is important for you to know that critical thinking is a state of mind, not a tool or strategy.

 It stands to reason that the better the learning techniques, the better critical thinking and reasoning will be.
-My experience in helping people grow means I know exactly what is needed to teach critical thinking (hint: it’s not just pondering over the problem).
+My experience in helping people grow means I know exactly what is needed to learn critical thinking (hint: it’s not just pondering over the problem).

-There are 5 powerful techniques that form the base of critical thinking:
+I will cover 5 powerful techniques that form the base of critical thinking:

 - Analytical thinking